subashbaniyaa/subash-blog/README.md

-# www.thvu.dev

-Blog.
+## Blog.
 Showcase.
 Portfolio.

-Tech I used to build this site:
+Tech used to build this site:

 - TypeScript
 - Next.js